Flame: Simplifying Topology Extension in Federated Learning: Evaluation

+We compare other FL frameworks by considering their native support for different topologies and support for communication backend between components.
+For brevity, we focus on highlighting the key differences among FedML, Flower, and FedScale, as presented in \tref{tbl:sys_loc_comparision}, while omitting other differences with respect to training and aggregation algorithms, client selection algorithms, or supported monitoring capabilities.

+Out of the nine listed topologies, \sys natively supports eight of them, whereas the other frameworks only support a few of them.
+Although \sys does not natively support vertical FL topology, it can be easily implemented due to its extensibility, as demonstrated through the CO-FL use case.
+However, extending FedML to accommodate additional topologies presents challenges, as discussed earlier.
+Similar additional effort is required to build other topologies in the other frameworks.

-{\textbf{Communication Backend.}} Both systems support easy integration of different communication protocols such as MQTT, MPI, gRPC, etc., however, these systems differ in the extensibility and flexibility granularity they provide.
-The logical graph abstraction adopted by \sys breaks down the connection between different roles (workers) into \textit{channel} which provides per-channel communication control for any FL topology.
-The client-server architecture in FedML does not allow per-worker connections to be configurable.
-It takes the communication configuration at the global level and uses it for all the workers (trainers and aggregators), which means that all nodes use the same communication backend.
+Another crucial distinction between \sys and the other frameworks is that \sys supports different communication protocols on a \textit{per-channel} basis.
+Both \sys and FedML facilitate integration of different communication protocols, such as MQTT and gRPC, while the other frameworks only support gRPC.
+The logical graph abstraction employed by \sys breaks down the connections between different roles (workers) into channels, enabling per-channel communication control for any FL topology.
+In contrast, the other frameworks enforce the use of the same communication backend for all connections between nodes within a job.